kuhchung/kuhchung.github.io/pages/hunters-notes/Rathalos.md

 When knocked out and going for triple pounds, make sure not to stand under the wing that is up.
 Go to where the wing is down.

 ## Preparation
 Bring dung bombs for Double Trouble, and hope they work!
 The raths are very sticky and stubborn, and they like to be together!
+Bring 5 flash bombs.